Predacons/predacons-server/README.md

 ## About

-An openai api based server built on predacons to host any torch and hugging face llm model
+An OpenAI API-based server built on Predacons to host any Torch and Hugging Face LLM model.

 ## Running Locally